oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 }
 ```

-To create a new credential when the user registers, you need to call [`navigator.credentials.create`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create) Javascript method.
-The create method accepts a `PublicKeyCredentialCreationOptions` parameter with several required and optional fields that specify options for the requested credentials.
+To create a new credential when the user registers, you need to call [`navigator.credentials.create`](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create) JavaScript method.
+The `create()` method accepts a `PublicKeyCredentialCreationOptions` parameter with several required and optional fields that specify options for the requested credentials.

 The required fields are: